SrainApp/srain/doc/prefs.rst

 configurable items are already listed here. you can make a copy as your user configuration file, but note:

-1. User configuration always overwrite sysetm's, **if you don't know what does this option means, please remove it from your user configuration rather than overwrite it**
+1. User configuration always overwrite system's, **if you don't know what does this option means, please remove it from your user configuration rather than overwrite it**
 2. The ``server``'s ``name`` in ``server_list`` is unique, please remoeve the